-In line with the objectives set out in the 2022-2025 Business Plan and with a view to strengthening the ESG offering in asset management, in 2022 the assets of funds that promote, among others, environmental or social characteristics, or that have sustainable investment objectives, (SFDR) stood at 110 billion euro), which account for S4% of total funds under management (the Business Plan's target to 2025 being 156 billion euro), which account for 54% of total funds under management (the Business Plan's target to 2025 being 60%).
+In line with the objectives set out in the 2022-2025 Business Plan and with a view to strengthening the ESG offering in asset management, in 2022 the assets of funds that promote, among others, environmental or social characteristics, or that have sustainable investment objectives, classified according to Articles 8 and 9 of Regulation (EU) 2019/2088 (SFDR) stood at 110 billion euro (the Business Plan's target to 2025 being 156 billion euro), which account for 54% of total funds under management (the Business Plan's target to 2025 being 60%).

 The percentage of ESG engagement is up sharply compared to 2021, confirming Eurizon's strong focus on sustainability issues and the effectiveness of the active ownership tool: in 2022, Eurizon carried out 271 engagement activities on ESG issues, which account for 50% of the total engagement activities for the year.
 Engagement activities were conducted on 342 companies in 2022; these include 194 (around 57%) which were engaged on ESG issues.

-Funds pursuant to Articles 8 and 9 SFDR -New Fideuram's Advisory model Fideuram
+Funds pursuant to Articles 8 and 9 SFDR\ -Fideuram

+New Fideuram's Advisory model